Last Updated on April 16, 2023

 Using the principle of transfer of learning will allow you to have the ability to apply old concepts to new situations and contexts.

-Many people want to change to a career that they wanted or have been redirected to.
-However, so many people are already institutionalized and become too comfortable with their present lives that they become afraid to take the leap of faith.
+Many people want to change to a career they want or have been redirected to.
+However, so many people are institutionalized and become too comfortable with their present lives that they become afraid to take the leap of faith.

 Understandably, making drastic changes is not always possible, especially for families or breadwinners relying on their current income.

-So, if you’re asking when is the best time to make the change, it would be before you start your own family or after your present responsibilities were minimized.
+So, if you’re asking when is the best time to make the change, it would be before you start your own family or after your present responsibilities are minimized.

-At the end of the day, the decision you made while being afraid of the unknown can prove to be the best decision you made in your life.
+At the end of the day, the decision you made while being afraid of the unknown can be the best decision you made in your life.

 Changing industries is scary, but what is more horrifying is the thought that you never tried because regret can haunt you for a long time.

-Do it while you’re younger and have more shots for mistakes because as you grow older, you may regret it someday that you did not take a step outside your comfort zone.
+Do it while you’re younger and have more shots for mistakes because as you grow older, you may regret that you did not step outside your comfort zone someday.

-Changing industries may cost you a lot of money or ridicule from others, but if you find your calling, it will all be worth it.
+Changing industries may cost you a lot of money or ridicule from others, but it will all be worth it if you find your calling.